christianwach/civicrm-wp-hook-tester/README.md

 *Administer* --> *System Settings* --> *Directories*
 and fill that out appropriately.

 *Also note:* choose your copy of `WordPress.php` based on the version of CiviCRM that you are running.
-CiviCRM has added an extra parameter to hook callbacks in version 4.5, so if you're running version 4.5, switch to the 4.5 branch of this repo and use that version of `WordPress.php` instead.
+CiviCRM has added an extra parameter to hook callbacks in version 4.5, so if you're running version 4.5, switch to the 4.5 branch of this repo and use that version of `WordPress.php`.
+If you're running CiviCRM 4.3.x or CiviCRM 4.4.x, use the version of `WordPress.php` in the 4.4 branch.

 ### Notes for developers ###